15 Things I Didn’t Know I Needed as a New Mom

 When he was really little, I also loved using the Frida Baby Electric Nail Buffer, which gently files their nails instead of clipping them.
 It felt much safer during those early weeks when their fingers were so tiny.

-Before becoming a parent, I assumed babies mostly used pacifiers.
+Before becoming a parent, I assumed most babies used pacifiers.

 Mine never really took to one.

-Because it straps around their wrist, babies can chew on it without constantly dropping it.
-During the early teething stage, this was something he used almost daily.
+Because it slips on over their hand and wrist, babies can chew on it without constantly dropping it.
+During the early teething stage, this was something he used constantly.

 A portable sound machine became part of our sleep routine pretty quickly.